i11g/i11g-new.github.io/index.markdown

 ---

-I'm a dedicated learner with a passion for exploring different fields, ranging from [project management](/projects) and [supramolecular chemistry](/Publications/) to computer science and QA Automation testing.
-Currently, I'm focusing my learning and [educational](/education) journey on QA Automation testing and .NET development.
+With a passion for exploring different fields, ranging from [project management](/projects) and [supramolecular chemistry](/Publications/) to computer science and QA Automation testing, I'm focusing currentlly my [learning](/education) journey on QA Automation testing and .NET development.

-During my 15+ years of [experience](/experiance), I've bring to live diverse projects focused on optimizing efficiency and tackling a wide array of business challenges.
+During my 15+ years of [experience](/experiance), I’ve brought to life diverse projects, focused on optimizing efficiency and tackling a wide array of business challenges.

  My goal is to cultivate an atmosphere of enjoyment and creativity within every team and project, where the fusion of laughter and creativity ignites a spark of innovation and creativity.